Cherrapunji: Culture

+The native inhabitants living in and around Sohra are known as Khasi people.
+Their society is a matrilineal one.
+The children take on the surname of the mother.

 Demographics

-As of the 2011 Census in India, Sohra had a population of 10,086, with males 48.75% of the total population and females 51.25%.
+As of the 2011 census of India, Sohra had a population of 10,086, with males 48.75% of the total population and females 51.25%.
 It has an average literacy rate of 74%, equal to the national average of 74.5%, with a male literacy rate of 72.4% and a female one of 73.9%.

 Most of the people in the town overwhelmingly follow Christianity, with significant followers of indigenous Niam Khasi, Hinduism and a very small Muslim population.